 From the peak of Iron Mountain, you get 360° views with Mt.
 Baldy to the West, Rattlesnake Peak to the East, and the San Gabriel Mountains all in-between.

 It took me 4 hours 37 mins to hike to the top.
-Getting to the saddle was surprisingly easy on my body because I made sure to be constantly snacking on my oat bars at least every hour (even forcing myself to eat when I’m not hungry) and the strenuous hike from the week before also helped train my body, but the last 1-1.5 miles is when I really started to feel the burn – I guess it’s true what they say, the last two miles are the toughest.
+Getting to the saddle was surprisingly easy on my body because I made sure to be constantly snacking at least every hour (even forcing myself to eat when I’m not hungry so I sustain my energy levels) and the strenuous hike from the week before also helped train my body, but the last 1-1.5 miles is when I really started to feel the burn – I guess it’s true what they say, the last two miles are the toughest.
 The last mile alone has an elevation gain of 1316 ft (the last two miles has a total elevation gain of 2612 ft)!

 The peak was very crowded but we were able to find a small spot to the side to ourselves.
 After enjoying the summit views, embrace yourself for the long and steep hike down…